 Turn around underperformers: Turning around people checked out or underperforming takes work.
 They do not magically get better.
 One on ones are a great way to roll up your sleeves and make sure you give them the attention needed to improve their performance or manage them out of the organization with proof to HR you really tried.

-Step 1: How to plan for one on one meetings like the best
+Step 1: How to plan for 1 on 1s like the best

-The first step in the one on one meetings template the best leaders use begins before the meeting even happens, and it’s all about planning for success.
+The first step in the one on one meeting template the best leaders use begins before the meeting even happens; it’s all about planning for success.

 To be successful, there are a handful of key things you should do when planning your one on one meetings.
 Any of these can trip you up, so take a moment to think about what works best for your situation: